Richard G. Morris

 Richard Graham Michael Morris, CBE FRS FRSE (born 27 June 1948), is a British neuroscientist.
-He is known for developing the Morris water navigation task, for proposing the concept of synaptic tagging (along with Uwe Frey), and for his work on the function of the hippocampus.
+He is known for developing the Morris water navigation task, for proposing the concept of synaptic tagging (along with Julietta U. Frey (formerly published under Uwe Frey), and for his work on the function of the hippocampus.

 He is the director of the Centre for Cognitive and Neural Systems (Edinburgh) and the Wolfson Professor of Neuroscience at the University of Edinburgh.
 Since 1994 he has been a fellow of the Royal Society of Edinburgh and since 1997, he has been a fellow of the Royal Society.
 Morris was appointed a Commander of the Order of the British Empire in 2007.

 Morris, together with Tim Bliss (Francis Crick Institute) and Graham Collingridge (University of Bristol) were named as winners of the 2016 Brain Prize for their discoveries about the way synaptic connections in the hippocampus are strengthened by stimulation.
 The process, known as long-term potentiation (LTP), forms the basis of the ability to learn and to remember.

 He was elected Member of the National Academy of Sciences in April 2020.